 Children learn with all their senses.
 They discover, try and check things out.
 During the multiple phases of development, they achieve incredible results.
 Toddlers, in particular, are thought to be real wonders when it comes to learning new things.
 Never again will a person learn so much and so quickly in his or her whole life.
 Right?
+That’s how we can learn like a child.

 Learning is a complex and complicated process that lasts a lifetime.
 Existing knowledge and experiences are connected and compared with new insights and new experiences every second.
 This process is how basic knowledge grows.

-Linking the Old with the New
+Learn Like a Child: Linking the Old with the New

 Example: riding a bicycle